Reenook/Reenook/README.md

-# 🤖 About me:
+# Hi there! 👋 I'm Reenad Khan

-Looking to make cool new projects
+Looking to make cool new projects, learning, and collaborating

 # 💻 Tech Stack: